How Do I Fix the “Can’t Connect to Local MySQL Server Through Socket” Error?

 If your website has trouble connecting to its database, it may display an error message similar to this one.

-How Can I Fix the “Can’t Connect to Local MySQL Server Through Socket” Error?
+How Can I Fix the “Can’t Connect To Local MySQL Server Through Socket” Error?

 First and foremost, you need to head to the Database Manager section of our Control Panel and click on the database that you are trying to connect to.
 From there, click on the Information tab.